-At the end of May 1986, the Berlin painter and art dealer Hans Pels-Leusden, who died in April 1993) opened the privately directed Käte Kollwitz-Museum in a formerly upper-class home in Fasanenstraße, in the Charlottenburg-Willmersdorf district of Berlin.
+At the end of May 1986, the Berlin painter and art dealer Hans Pels-Leusden (who died in April 1993) opened the privately directed Käte Kollwitz-Museum in a formerly upper-class home in Fasanenstraße, in the Charlottenburg-Willmersdorf district of Berlin.

-Four decades after the death of Käthe Kollwitz a permanent home for a major part of her complete works, in the city where Kollwitz lived and worked for more than fifty year has been set up thanks to this generous donation.
+Four decades after the death of Käthe Kollwitz a permanent gallery for a major part of her complete works, in the city where Kollwitz lived and worked for more than fifty year has been set up thanks to this generous donation.